 Anyone going through a divorce should always consider the option of mediation prior to pursuing expensive litigation.
 So long as both sides are properly represented throughout the mediation process, a mediated settlement could potentially save tens of thousands of dollars in legal fees.
 While not every case can be successfully mediated, settlement should always be at the forefront of the legal plan for your divorce—mediation through the collaborative law process is generally the quickest way to settlement.

 Division of Business Interests in a California Divorce

 In California divorce cases, any business started during the marriage by either party is considered to be a community property asset subject to division according to community property law.
 This issue can be complex depending on the type of business and how the business is run.
 If you have a business subject to division as part of your divorce, it is imperative that you discuss the details with an experienced divorce lawyer.

 Special Considerations for the “Supported Spouse”

-Most traditional long term relationships ending in divorce involve one spouse that has always been the one primarily managing the marital assets.
-Often the supported spouse has absolutely no idea what is going on with the marital assets until the divorce is filed and financial information exchanged.
-For these clients it is of the upmost importance to ensure that a full discovery of assets is achieved.
+Most traditional long-term relationships ending in divorce involve one spouse who has been primarily managing the marital assets.
+Often, the supported spouse has absolutely no idea what is going on with the marital assets until the divorce is filed and financial information exchanged.
+For these clients, it is of the upmost importance to ensure that a full discovery of assets is achieved.
 It is also very important that the supported spouse have a sound financial plan moving forward into single life.